 I can’t stand bad traffic.
 I moved to Sanibel to leave such problems behind, and I wouldn’t be here if traffic was a daily problem.

 Only during the months of January through March is traffic a hassle.
 The rest of the year, our roads are wide open.
 And, by turning off the main road, you will leave the cars behind.
-Even during ‘season’, residential neighborhoods maintain their peace and solitude.
+Even during season’, residential neighborhoods maintain their peace and solitude.

 In truth, we really don’t have that many cars.

 Our main street is only two lanes lined with bike paths, trees and foliage.
 It takes less cars to create congestion.
-Protect your future after a distracted driving accident with a skilled columbia distracted driving attorney by your side.
-Accident attorneys can also educate you on the most common injuries from car accidents that are eligible for compensation.

 Sanibel just hasn’t made pavement a priority.